learn-systemverilog/learn-systemverilog-api/README.md

 ```

 There are four types of events:
-- **internal**: Internal logs from the server.
+- **internal**: Internal logs from the server
   - Format: `{"message": "...", "severity": "debug|info|warn|error"}`
-- **stdout**: Standard output written by the transpilers.
+- **stdout**: Standard output written by the transpilers
   - Format: `{"stdout": "..."}`
-- **stderr**: Standard error written by the transpilers.
+- **stderr**: Standard error written by the transpilers
   - Format: `{"stderr": "..."}`
 - **output**: A JSON encoded string representing the transpiled JavaScript code.
-This means that the transpilation was successful.
+This means that the transpilation was successful
   - Format: `var Module = typeof Module !== 'undefined' ?
 Module : {};\n\n// --...`

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

 Some things we need:
-- Tests;
+- Tests
-- Workspace isolation and security;
+- Workspace isolation and security
-- C++ to JavaScript transpilation time and output size;
+- C++ to JavaScript transpilation time and output size